Developing the 2019 Solid Waste Management Plan- Waste and Recycling in Johnson County

 Find application forms for landfill operation on the Forms and Fees page.

-Illegal dumping complaints in Johnson County are handled through JCDHE and/or the Johnson County Planning, Development and Codes Office.
+Illegal dumping complaints in Johnson County are handled by the Department of Health and Enviornment and/or the Johnson County Planning and Codes Department.
 The Johnson County Public Works Department also handles illegal dumping complaints for solid waste found along the county unincorporated roadway easements.

 Examples of illegal dumping complaints include: